paulamarcondes/Robot-JMS-Project/README.md

 ## 🔍 Highlights

 - Clean, reusable and modular Robot Framework design
-- Full coverage of expected and unexpected behaviors
+- Coverage of expected and unexpected behaviors
 - Built-in server validation (`500`, connection errors)
 - Beginner-friendly and scalable for future extensions

----

-## 🚀 Why This Project?

-This mini project was designed to **demonstrate practical QA automation skills**, such as:

-- Validating real-world scenarios
-- Handling server errors
-- Designing readable test documentation
-- Working with custom keywords and dynamic data

 ---